tszemzo/star-wars-api/README.md

 # Star Wars API

-A NodeJS API for swapi.co - the Star Wars API developed with Express.
+A NodeJS API for swapi.co - the Star Wars API.

 Improvements to do:
 - Improve the architecture of the server